makeabilitylab/physcomp/communication/p5js-paint-io.md

 ### Hook up keyboard commands

-As our instructions above suggest, we are going to use the keyboard to control different properties and behaviors of our PaintIO program.
-The instructions state that:
+If you carefully read the instruction code above, you may have noticed that we are going to listen for particular keyboard keys to control different properties and behaviors of our PaintIO program.
+We'll use the following key mappings:

 - The **i** key will show/hide instructions
 - The **l** key (lowercase L) will clear the screen